 Develop the model in Python/R as usual.

-Expose the model as a web service (eg. a REST API) which takes in input data from the client and returns the model results.
+Expose the model as a web service (example: a REST API) which takes in input data from the client and returns the model results.
 Flask in Python and Plumber in R are example libraries that could be used for this purpose.

 Use the DataExchange library to construct AIMMS procedures which read and write JSON files (or CSV/XML) compatible with the model built in Step 1.